 Staff who administered medicines were given training and medicines were given to people safely.
 Staff had a good understanding of the medicines systems in place.
-Medicines were securely stored in locked cabinets.
 Temperatures of all medicines storage was checked and recorded daily, and these records were up to date.
-We checked each person's medication administration record (MAR) against medicines stock.
+We checked each person's medicines administration record (MAR) against medicines stock.
 The MAR is an individual record of which medicines are prescribed for the person, when they must be given, what the dose is, and any special information.
 The records showed that people had received their medicines as prescribed.